2018ik/2018ik.github.io/_wiki/paul.markdown

 The Lord's Recovery is not about following a particular person - it is about following the heavenly vision.

 The king says afterwards that much learning must have been driving Paul insane; regardless, Paul then tries to preach the gospel to the king.
-Then Agrippa ragequit and left the scene, stating that Paul had not done anything wrong.
+Then Agrippa rage-quit and left the scene, stating that Paul had not done anything wrong.

 ## Governed by the Spirit